 To apply, the 2016 form can be found here.

 The NEA will process registration fee refunds only for absence due to medically-certified illness.

 Confirmed participants may have the right to transfer their course registration to another person or to the next INLE session, subject to certain conditions.

-Please contact the Legal Affairs Section of the NEA by if you have any questions.
+Please contact the Office of Legal Counsel of the NEA by if you have any questions.

 Telephone: + 33 (0)1 45 24 10 35